apache/allura/Allura/docs/guides/email.rst

 We will also include some text in the footer of the e-mail message with a link to the message online.
-We can use this link to guess where in the thread the message belongs in the case of a messed up e-mail client that does not set the the headers for the reply properly.
+We can use this link to guess where in the thread the message belongs in the case of a messed up e-mail client that does not set the headers for the reply properly.

 The nice thing about this is that it's pretty much already implemented for us via the meta tool.